TREC: APT Tactic / Technique Recognition via Few-Shot Provenance Subgraph Learning: Experiment

 The existing public provenance datasets are not suitable for the evaluation of APT tactic / technique recognition methods due to the following reasons.
 First, the existing datasets do not involve a rich set of APT techniques.
 Second, the existing databases have not provided APT tactic / technique labels.
 In contrary, they only provide graph-level binary labels (e.g., StreamSpot) or node-level binary labels (e.g., ATLAS, DARPA TC) to indicate a provenance graph or a system entity is malicious or not.

 Therefore, we collect our own dataset according to Section 2.3.
 We use scripts provided by Atomic Red Team to simulate a variety of APT techniques.
 Note that each script can simulate a specific APT technique, so the provenance graph sample collected via one execution of a script always contains only one technique subgraph.
 We label the boundary and APT technique of the technique subgraph in each collected provenance graph sample.
-Finally, the dataset contains 304 provenance graph samples, which involve 43 APT techniques from 9 APT tactics.
+Finally, the dataset contains 473 provenance graph samples, which involve 26 APT techniques and 45 APT sub-techniques from 9 APT tactics.
+Each APT technique / sub-technique has an average of only 18 / 10 samples, so it is a typical few-shot learning problem.

 The average number of nodes and NOIs of the provenance graph samples are 8957 and 4, respectively.
-The detailed list of the involved APT tactics / techniques is shown in Appendix A. We have publicly released our dataset at \url{https://www.kellect.org/\#/kellect-4-aptdataset}.
+The detailed list of the involved APT tactics / techniques is shown in Appendix A. We have publicly released our dataset at \url{https://www.kellect.org/#/kellect-4-aptdataset}.